Deadline: April 17, 2017

-The Faculty Development and Research Council has established a limited number of competitive Graduate Student Summer Research Fellowships to assist Central Washington University graduate students with their research, creative and scholarly projects.
+The Internal Funding Review Committee of the School of Graduate Studies and Research has established a limited number of competitive Graduate Student Summer Research or Creative Activity Fellowships to assist Central Washington University graduate students with their research, creative and scholarly projects.
 These activities are expected to benefit the student scholar, faculty mentor, and the university.

-The applicant must be accepted in or enrolled in a CWU graduate program, and in good academic standing at the time of application.
-The student must not have completed the graduate degree before the period of the award.
-Applications must be endorsed by a faculty mentor.
-The student must be registered for either summer or fall quarter.
+The applicant must be accepted in or enrolled in a CWU graduate program and in good academic standing at the time of application.
+The student must not graduating the summer quarter of the fellowship and must be enrolled in classes the next academic term.
+The Option Approval Form must be on file at the Graduate School prior to submitting your application.
+Applications must be endorsed by your graduate committee chair.

-The Graduate Student Summer Research Fellowship provides a fellowship of $2,800 for 10 weeks of research between June 16 and Sept 1.
-Fellowships will be paid semi-monthly on the 1st and 15th for a total of five checks beginning mid-June.
+The Graduate Student Summer Research or Creative Activity Fellowship provides a fellowship of up to $3,500 for 10 weeks of research between June 16 and Sept 1.
 During the 10 week research period, CWU and outside employment should be limited to half-time to allow adequate time to fulfill research commitments.

-The council will review the proposals and notification to applicants will generally occur within one month following each announced deadline date.
+Notification: The Internal Funding Review Committee will review the proposals and notification to applicants will generally occur within one month following each announced deadline date.

-Fellowship recipients will submit a detailed report of activities and results to the Chair of the Faculty Development and Research Council within three months after the end of the appointment.
+Fellowship recipients will submit a detailed report of activities and results to the Chair of the Graduate School within three months after the end of the appointment.
 Appointees are required to provide the graduate office copies of any publications or grant applications that result from work conducted under the appointment.